-We recognise the challenges faced by students who have caring responsibilities for an adult, such as mum or dad, or a brother or sister.
+We recognise the challenges faced by students who have unpaid caring responsibilities for an adult, such as mum or dad, or a brother or sister.
 We want to be able to support your success at college and to take steps as appropriate to help in any way we can.

-For the most part we rely on you telling us about your situation.
+We rely on you telling us about your situation.
 We do receive information from Skills Development Scotland (SDS) about some students with Young Carer status but this is received some time after you have commenced your studies.

 - Tick the Carers box on your course application form, or